tbsdvl/react-research-app/README.md

 # Installation
-To install react-launchpad, open a new git bash terminal and navigate to the directory where you intend to store <br /> the new react-launchpad app.
+To install react-launchpad, open a new git bash terminal and navigate to the directory where you intend to store the new react-launchpad app.

 ### npx